cjayinternational/asciidoc-localization/README.md

-# plain-text_authoring
+# Asciidoc
-Localization resources for plain text authoring formats such as Asciidoc and Markdown
+Localization resources for Asciidoc